KritPrasad05/NULLCLASS_INTERNSHIP-TASK2-KritPrasad/README.md

 </ul>

 <h2 id="installation">Installation</h2>
-<p>To run this application, you need to have Python installed on your machine.
+<p>To run this application, you must install Python on your machine.
 The recommended version is Python 3.8 or higher.</p>

 <h3>Step 1: Clone the Repository</h3>
 <p>First, clone this repository to your local machine using:</p>